uploadcare/uploadcare-js-api-clients/README.md

     alt="">
 </a>

-:bangbang: This project is in alpha.
+:bangbang: Work in progress.
 The API will be changed.
 Do not use it.
 Really. :bangbang:

 JavaScript library for work with Uploadcare API.